pbv-public/firestore-orm/README.md

 supported by `tx`.

-### Addressing Rows
+### Addressing Documents
-Database operations always occur on a particular row.
-The canonical way to identify a particular row is:
+Database operations always occur on a particular doc.
+The canonical way to identify a particular doc is:
 ```javascript
 MyModel.key({ /* a map of key component names to their values */ })
 Order.key({ id: uuidv4() })